jedi4ever/veewee/README.md

-# Note: the veewee03 will soon be merged into master
+# Note: the veewee03 is now merged into master

 Maintaining two branches with complete different structures isn't fun.
 So.....
 I want to merge the two.